fuengana/Turtles/README.md

 ## Preview
-Running the script will generate a spiral made up of repeating shapes and colors, similar to digital art created by a spirograph.
+Running the script will generate a spiral made up of repeating shapes and colors from the classic RGB values similar to digital art created by a spirograph.

 ![Turtles](Image-Header/Turtles.gif)